Electrical Safety Signs

 Where step-by-step procedures must be followed, post the required steps.
 It’s an easy and effective way to remind workers of the appropriate work process.
 This can be especially important with powerful electrical equipment, which may need to be locked and tagged out for maintenance.
 For a lockout/tagout (LO/TO) procedure to be effective, it must be customized to each piece of equipment.
 Don’t just hope that workers will remember every step for every machine.
 Place signs and labels to provide a helpful reminder, when and where those steps are needed.
 For more information about this process, download our guide to Lockout/Tagout.

 Maintenance procedures are not the only ones that can be posted on equipment to improve safety and efficiency.
 Even basic startup and shut-down steps can be helpful.
 Ordinary operating instructions and steps for adjusting the equipment may be included, too.

 Most of these signs need to be customized for each facility, or even for each piece of equipment.
 It’s important to think about the design of a safety sign or label before ordering it or printing it on-site.
 Fortunately, visual communication has been a major topic in the field of workplace safety for decades.

 Under both systems, signs should use clear phrasing to communicate quickly and reliably.
 Signs should be clearly visible and legible to the workers who need that information.
 Using a standardized approach like ANSI Z535 also lets the sign’s colors and signal words communicate the urgency of the sign’s information.
 A “Caution” sign is for relatively minor hazards and warnings, while a “Danger” sign is for a major hazard, posing a risk of death or serious injury.
-For a more in-depth approach to standardized signs in your workplace, request a free guide to OSHA safety signs.
+For a more in-depth approach to standardized signs in your workplace, download our free OSHA safety signs guide.